 Waymo Is Designed for Passengers, Not Drivers

-Members of the public in Phoenix have been in autonomous vehicles since 2016 through Waymo’s Early Rider Program.
+Members of the public in Phoenix have been in autonomous vehicles since 2016 through Waymo’s Trusted Testers Program.
 This pilot was developed to learn how people would use autonomous driving technology and integrate a hailable, fully autonomous vehicle into their daily lives.

 For the last 100 years, vehicles have been designed with a human driver in mind.
 But over the last decade, Waymo has been designing autonomous driving technology with the passenger in mind.